Kristof89Szabo/milestonetwothree/src/main/java/com/exam/database/README.md

 ![](../../../../resources/database/img_4.png)

-- Document database: Group of documents is called a collection.
+- `Document database` : Group of documents is called a collection.
 No structure at all.

 ![](../../../../resources/database/img.png)

-- Graph database : Shows different entities in the database and how they connect in a graphical way.
+- `Graph database` : Shows different entities in the database and how they connect in a graphical way.
+___

-#### Normalization vs Denormalization
+### Normalization vs Denormalization

 Normalization - means that data is stored in multiple collections by referencing between them.
 Data is defined once and makes it easier to update.
 When it comes to reading data, the disadvantage of normalization is obvious.
 If you want to